sourish-m/flask-library/README.md

 - UI made using [Bulma CSS Framework](https://bulma.io/).
 - Local sqlite database is used for storage.
 - API provided by Frappe.io is used for fetching book details.
+- Can search Books and perfrom CRUD (Create, Read, Update, Delete) on Books, Members & Transactions.

 # How to Run
 cd to this directory.
 Then run the flask app using